MAXN Investors Have The Opportunity To Lead Maxeon Solar Technologies, Ltd. Securities Fraud Lawsuit With The Schall Law Firm

-(MENAFN- GlobeNewsWire - Nasdaq) LOS ANGELES, Aug.
-13, 2024 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Maxeon Solar Technologies, Ltd. (“Maxeon” or“the Company”) (NASDAQ: MAXN ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, Aug.
+14, 2024 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Maxeon Solar Technologies, Ltd. ("Maxeon" or "the Company") (NASDAQ: MAXN )

 If you are a shareholder who suffered a loss, click here to participate .